Feeding a family in the 1800s was a full-time job

 Size: outside diameter (OD) or size of smoke ring.

-Legs: long or short; faceted, D-shaped, or round.
+Legs: long, short, or absent; faceted, D-shaped, or round.

 Handles: attached at rim or half-way down; round rat tail or flat; plain or fancy; no hole or hang hole; round, elongated, or teardrop hole; pointed, rounded, or teardrop end.